rvatsavai/rvatsavai.github.io/_research/systems-hpc.md

         resolutions than the other tiles (e.g., to account for important and critical events such as flooding).
 To account for such scenarios, we developed a novel provisioning system, <span style="color:red">FUTURES-DPE</span>, that dynamically allocates additional computing
         resources to the required tiles at run-time.
-This extension, for the first time allowed geosimulations to explore what-if scenarios on-the-fly.
+This extension along with our computational steering work, for the first time allowed geosimulation modelers to explore what-if scenarios on-the-fly.
 The <span style="color:red"> FUTURES-AMR</span> work is nominated for best paper award at the top ranking biennial GIScience 2018 conference.